python-gitlab/python-gitlab/docs/api-usage.rst

 python-gitlab can automatically retry in such case, when ``retry_transient_errors`` argument is set to ``True``.
 When enabled, HTTP error codes 500 (Internal Server Error), 502 (502 Bad Gateway), 503 (Service Unavailable), and 504 (Gateway Timeout) are retried.
-By default an exception is raised for these errors.
+It will retry until reaching the `max_retries` value.
+By default, `retry_transient_errors` is set to `False` and an exception is raised for these errors.
-It will retry until reaching `max_retries` value.

 .. code-block:: python